Grammar 1

 • Photographers who feel stuck or repetitive and are looking for a more deliberate approach

-However, you should be comfortable:
+You should be comfortable:

 • reviewing and selecting your images

-• making basic adjustments using editing software
+• making basic adjustments to your images

 The larger sequence